m-parchami/awsomecv/magic_webcam/README.md

 The `magic_webcam.py` can be used for presenting a paper on your desk or a close-enough whiteboard.
-Beside the packages mentioned in the following, you also need to have **OpenCV** installed.
+Besides the packages mentioned in the following, you also need to have **OpenCV** installed.
 You can use this [guide](https://www.learnopencv.com/install-opencv3-on-ubuntu/).

 Run the code using:
 ```